-The Facts on Recovery in America
+The Facts about addiction in America

 Addiction is a complex disease, and quitting takes more than good intentions or a strong will.
 Because substances change the brain in ways that foster compulsive drug abuse, stopping is difficult, even for those who are ready to do so.
 Thankfully addiction is not a life sentence-it is a treatable disease.